Author: Ameeba

 Host: target.example.com

-To mitigate the impact of this vulnerability, users are advised to apply the vendor’s patch as soon as it becomes available.
-In the meantime, a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can be used as a temporary mitigation measure.
-These systems can detect and block attempts to exploit this vulnerability, providing an additional layer of security.
+To mitigate this vulnerability, users are urged to apply the patch provided by the vendor as soon as possible.
+If the patch cannot be applied immediately, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as temporary mitigation.
+These systems can be configured to identify and block attempts to exploit this vulnerability.

 Overview